Jutho/TensorKit.jl/docs/src/man/tensors.md

 indices.

 With the current syntax, we create a new object `E` because we use the definition operator `:=`.
-Furthermore, with the current synbtax, it will be a `Tensor`, i.e. it will have a trivial domain, and correspond to the dotted box in the picture above, rather than the actual morphism `E`.
+Furthermore, with the current syntax, it will be a `Tensor`, i.e. it will have a trivial domain, and correspond to the dotted box in the picture above, rather than the actual morphism `E`.
 We can also directly define `E` with the correct codomain and domain by rather using
 ```julia